mtalcott/google-photos-deduper/README.md

   - Utilizes [Vite](https://vitejs.dev/) for HMR and building.
 - Chrome extension
   - Utilizes the [CRXJS Vite Plugin](https://crxjs.dev/vite-plugin) for HMR and building.

+## Motivation

+I've been a long-time user of [Google Photos](http://photos.google.com).
+When [Picasa Web Albums](https://picasa.google.com) retired, my cloud photos and albums moved to Google Photos.
+I have used nearly every desktop client Google provided from Picasa, to the old Google Photos desktop uploader, to [Google Drive's built-in Photos integration](https://www.blog.google/products/photos/simplifying-google-photos-and-google-drive/), and finally to [Backup and Sync](https://www.google.com/drive/download/backup-and-sync/).

+Google has improved duplicate detection upon upload in recent years, but that wasn't always the case.
+I have tens of thousands of photos across hundreds of albums that were at some point duplicated by a desktop client.
+Also, even today, deleting, re-uploading, then restoring a photo results in a duplicate.

+This could probably be solved by clearing out my Photos data and re-uploading everything.
+However, that would remove all album organization and photo descriptions.
+Instead, it's preferred to remove duplicates in-place.
+[Searches](https://support.google.com/photos/thread/3954223/is-there-an-easy-way-to-delete-duplicate-photos?hl=en) [show](https://www.quora.com/How-does-one-delete-duplicate-photos-in-Google-Photos-from-the-web-or-from-the-app-Is-there-feature-where-you-can-scan-and-delete-for-duplicates) interest in this feature from the Google Photos user base, but it hasn't ever made its way into the product.

+The existing tools I could find for this problem did so only with media on the local computer, felt scammy, or didn't fully automate the deletion process.
+So I created this one.

+It turns out the [Google Photos API](https://developers.google.com/photos) is quite limited.
+While apps can read limited metadata about the media items in a user's library, they cannot delete media items (photos and videos), and they can only modify media items uploaded by the app itself.
+This means we can't, for example, add all of the duplicates to an album for the user to review.
+This necessitates some kind of tool to automate the deletion of duplicates.
+Since we've already bought in to the Google ecosystem as a Photos user, I chose to do this with a complementary Chrome extension.

 ## Say Thanks